minneymickey2006/Weather_ELT_Snowflake_Airbyte_Airflow/README.md

 Inside, the present working directory 'dags/dbt' folder is created with inside the 'AIRBYTE_SNOWFLAKE' dbt folder.
 The airflow weather_etl7 for running the dags are in same level as dbt to trigger the dbt dag working.

 ## Semantic Analysis through Power BI

+Different visualisations are prepared by Power BI to make better insights into the models generated through DBT.